 Promotional pricing can compromise your value-based price in the long run

 Selling a customer on the value of your product means that they have to respect that value.
-Not only can promotional pricing lower your perceived value with frequent discounts, but you may attract customers who are only looking for a deal.
-Those customers don't stick around long, and retention is every bit as important to SaaS businesses as acquisition is.
+Not only can a promotional pricing strategy lower your perceived value with frequent discounts, but you may attract customers who are only looking for a deal and would never pay the full price of your product.
+Those customers don't stick around long, and retention is every bit as important to SaaS businesses as the acquisition is.

 Promotional pricing naturally increases your time to recover CAC